 I’m not going to address any of the politics or controversies here (the production of the film was even controversial).
 I’m doing a review of the actors’ work so that you might judge yourself whether find it and see it again or maybe check it out for the first time.
 You won’t find better work from some of the actors, despite it being a “TV movie.”
 Click here for the complete Wiki background about the film.
 You can also click here for Wiki’s look at the book.

-Here’s my take on “And the Band Played On’s” main cast members and their characters (note: I am putting quotation marks around the names of real people because they are characters here; most of the individuals are real):
+Here’s my take on some of “And the Band Played On’s” principal cast and their characters (note: I am putting quotation marks around the names of real people because they are characters here; most of the individuals are real):

 - Alda plays “Dr. Robert Gallo,” who is a top U.S. researcher and jumps into the AIDS issue quickly.
 Alda does a good job conveying his character as egotistical, aloof and self-promoting.
 Although he would ultimately ruin the “Hawkeye” character he created on TV’s “M*A*S*H” with political correctness, Alda is as good here as he was in “The Seduction of Joe Tynan” and Neil Simon’s “California Suite” (click here for my review).